 We recommend using one tbsp for a normal wash and two for dirtier dishes (≈ 25g per spoon).
 To be the most eco-friendly possible, it is recommended to turn your diswasher on only once it is full and to use low-temperature cycles.
-If needed, you can also add eco regenerating salt or simply coarse salt.
+If needed, you can also add eco regenerating salt.
 You don't need to add any rinsing liquid, the vinegar in our dishwasher powder can replace it.

 Remember to remove any food waste from your plates and crockery before placing them in the dishwasher.
 Then, you simply need to take the amount of powder needed and to place it directly in the dishwasher, you don't necessary need to put it in the small compartment.

 As our powder is anhydrous, meaning it doesn’t contain any water, it can be kept for a long time.
 We recommend placing it out of the reach of children and in a sealed container, a glass jar for example, to protect it from humidity.